 SFU Beedie offers many extra-curricular activities that enhance your overall experience; one of these opportunities is to be a part of a student-led club.
 I was privileged to have been given the opportunity to serve the Beedie graduate student body as the President of the SFU Net Impact chapter for the past year.
-Along with two colleagues from the MBA program and two from the MSc Finance, we embarked on a mission of bringing sustainability to the forefront of business conversations, through organizing insightful conversations around climate justice, responsive investing, equity, and diversity & inclusion, along with putting together a Global Sustainability Case Competition!
+Along with two colleagues from the MBA program and two from MSc Finance program, we embarked on a mission of bringing sustainability to the forefront of business conversations.
+We did so by organizing insightful conversations around climate justice, responsible investing, and equity, diversity & inclusion, along with putting together a Global Sustainability Case Competition!

 As I reflect back on my time orchestrating the efforts of the team, our accomplishments, and the hurdles of working entirely online there are five key aspects that reflect leadership in times of uncertainty:

 Building Community in a Virtual Setting.